You can enable logging from your Amazon CloudFront distribution to send web access logs to New Relic.

 - Choose Create configuration.

-Within a couple minutes you should begin to see your logs in the New Relic Logs UI.
+Within a couple minutes you should begin to see your logs in our logs UI.
 To confirm you're receiving real-time logs, you can search for

 logtype:cloudfront-rtl* in the logs UI search bar, or via a NRQL query like